 Uluru and Kata Tjuta are names of the most famous attractions of the Australian park.
 It’s about specific rock formations, called inselbergs, monadnocks or monoliths by scientists.

 Climate and bush tucker

-In the photographs, the landscape of Uluru-Kata Tjut seems harsh, but in reality it is vibrant with life.
+In the photographs, the landscape of Uluru-Kata Tjuta seems harsh, but in reality, it is vibrant with life.
 Many animal and plant species have adapted to extreme weather conditions, creating a unique ecosystem.
 Vegetables, fruits, nuts and herbs are part of this ecosystem and serve as food and medicine for the indigenous peoples of Australia.

 Due to their impressive diversity, they have their own name, the bush tucker, which can be translated as ‘bushfood’.
 Bush tucker also includes the meat of certain animal species, including kangaroos, crocodiles and Emu.
 Currently, bush tucker is sold widely in supermarkets, but not all of the products included in ‘bush food’ are found there.

 Fauna and Flora